beamer-bridge/www.beamerbridge.com/site/terms.md

 ## 1.1.

-These terms and conditions govern the contractual relationship between the user and Brainbot Technologies AG (hereinafter referred to as BBT) regarding the use of the front end interfacing with the Beamer protocol via https://app.beamerbridge.com/ (hereinafter referred to as the Beamer App).
-BBT and the user are collectively referred to as the "parties".
+These terms and conditions govern the contractual relationship between the user and brainbot gmbh (hereinafter referred to as BB) regarding the use of the front end interfacing with the Beamer protocol via https://app.beamerbridge.com/ (hereinafter referred to as the Beamer App).
+BB and the user are collectively referred to as the "parties".

 ## 1.2.